phaserjs/phaser/README.md

 * Added Group.addNewSprite(x,y,key) for quick addition of new Sprites to a Group
 * Fixed Group.sort so the sortHandler is called correctly
 * Added Group.swap(a,b) to swap the z-index of 2 objects with optional rendering update boolean
-* Sprites dispatch killed/revived and added to and removed from Group events.
+* Sprites dispatch new events for: killed, revived, added to Group and removed from Group.
 * Added Input drag, bounds, sprite bounds and snapping support.
 * Added the new ColorUtils class full of lots of handy color manipulation functions.
 * Fixed issue in Camera.inCamera check where it wouldn't take into consideration the Sprites scrollFactor.